Rasmussen Reports

 Views expressed in this column are those of the author, not those of Rasmussen Reports.

-See other recent columns by Dick Morris.
+See other recent columns by Dick Morris .

-See Other Political Commentary.
+See Other Political Commentary .

-Rasmussen Reports is an electronic publishing firm specializing in the collection, publication, and distribution of public opinion polling information.
+Rasmussen Reports is a media company specializing in the collection, publication and distribution of public opinion information.